Dogs Coat Gets Matted: What to Do and How Regular Brushing Helps

 • Mats also develop in areas of thick fur, including under your dog’s chin and collar.

 Mats often occur wherever there are points of friction.
 Thick mats often develop close to the skin, then pull at it whenever your dog walks, runs, or tries to jump.
 This leads to skin irritation and makes life miserable for your pet.
-The good news?
+The good news for pet owners?
 Matting can be prevented with routine care.

 How to prevent matting in your dog’s fur

-The biggest cause of matting is neglect.
+The biggest cause of dog's collar with matting is neglect.
 Skipping regular brushing is the fast path to mats, which means the easiest way to prevent them is to keep up with your dog’s regular wellness care and bathing needs.
+Regular grooming and maintaining your dog's hair is essential to prevent matting.
+This includes brushing, using the right tools, and considering professional grooming appointments to keep the dog’s coat clean, smooth, and free from mats.

 If you’re not sure, check in with your local personal pet care specialist.